RuntimePanic/planqdelta-backend-replacement/docs/api/README.md

 ## Best Practices
 ### Identify your client
-Make sure to set a custom User Agent for your ForkDelta API client whenever possible.
+Make sure to set a custom User Agent for your PlanqDelta API client whenever possible.
 The User Agent string should include the name and version of the client, as well as the client's homepage URL and author's contact (email), like so:

 ```
-ForkDelta Price Alerts by freeatnet (v0.1.5 (8b0aad6)) (https://project-homepage.com, freeatnet@freeatnet.com)
+PlanqDelta Price Alerts by freeatnet (v0.1.5 (8b0aad6)) (https://project-homepage.com, freeatnet@freeatnet.com)
 ```

 A custom User Agent string will allow us to reach out to you in case of any issues and will help us debug issues if you reach out for support.